pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 </details>

 ### `--param`

-Additional parameters to be send to the supply chain, the value is send as a string, for complex yaml/json objects use `--param-yaml`
+Additional parameters to be sent to the supply chain, the value is sent as a string, for complex yaml/json objects use `--param-yaml`

 <details><summary>Example</summary>